sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 ### Bring in your test dependencies

 The springboot dependencies will be automatically deduced by the plugin.
-That's why when importing springboot test packages you may want to exclude the old junit v4 to start fresh with mockK and Junit5.
+That's why, when importing springboot test packages, you may want to exclude the old junit v4 to start fresh with mockK and Junit5.

 Here would be a simplified snippet of our _build.gradle.kts_ for our test dependencies: